reddit/devvit/devvit-docs/versioned_docs/version-0.10/reddit_developer_funds.md

 # Reddit Developer Funds

-[Sign up today!](https://forms.gle/u3txmj1G78kD9mG27) Reddit Developer Funds is a rewards program for adventurous devs who build successful [experiences](https://developers.reddit.com/docs/experiences) and mod tools on Reddit.
+[Sign up when you create an account!](https://developers.reddit.com/create-account) Reddit Developer Funds is a rewards program for adventurous devs who build successful [experiences](https://developers.reddit.com/docs/experiences) and mod tools on Reddit.

 ## What we’re looking for